albertoarola/ansible/README.md

 This repository consists of three main files:

 * **create_inventory.yml**: Creates an inventory file for Ansible.
-* **playbook.yml**: Automates the user setup on the droplet (creating a user, adding them to the sudo group, setting up an SSH key, disabling root login, and restarting the SSH service).
+* **playbook.yml**: Automates the user setup on the droplet (creating a user, adding it to the sudo group, setting up an SSH key, disabling SSH root login, and restarting the SSH service).
 * **inventory.ini.j2**: A Jinja2 template for generating an Ansible inventory file.

 ## Setup